CloudNationHQ/terraform-azure-nw/examples/existing-watchers/README.md

 # Flowlogs

-This deploys one or more flowlogs within an existing network watcher
+When a virtual network is created for the first time in a specific region, Azure creates a network watcher by default.
+This example shows how this module can be used to leverage an existing network watcher.

 ## Types